-• Given the surface form of a word as input, the output should be the stem + the part-of-speech + the number.

-• Usually, this is done with a rewriting FST that reads a word and writes the analyzed morpheme structure.
+- Input.
+The fully inflected surface form of a word. - Output.
+The stem + the part-of-speech + the number (singular or plural). - This can be done with an FST that reads a word and writes the output.

 Knowledge needed for morphological analysis